How Do You Convert Video Files?

 - Slow converting speed.

-FFmpeg is a free and open source software project consisting of a brunch of libraries and programs, able to record, decode, encode and stream multimedia contents.
+FFmpeg is a and open source software project consisting of a brunch of libraries and programs, able to record, decode, encode and stream multimedia contents.
 At its core is the FFmpeg command line, designed to convert any video or audio, from the most obscure ancient format to the cutting-edge codec, such as H.264, HEVC, MP3, AAC, MPEg-4, Prores, QuickTime, SWF, FLAC, VP9 and many more.

 For experienced users, encoding audios and videos with FFmpeg is pretty easy through command, e.g. "ffmpeg -i input.mp4 output.webm".
 However, as it's based on command lines, it might be a little bit tricky for novices, especially when they need adjust video/audio parameters or do some editings while converting video format.